More and more businesses are considering making the switch to VoIP.

 2) Invest In The Right VoIP Hardware

 If you already have a VoIP provider, the next step of your VoIP setup is to invest in VoIP hardware.
 Since VoIP has become standard for businesses over the last few years, there are a lot of cutting-edge options.
+Watch the video below for a quick breakdown of the types of equipment you’ll need to get your VoIP system up and running.

 If you want your phone calls to sound great, you should invest in a high-end VoIP desk phone like the Polycom VVX601.
-There are also less expensive options for both desk phones available if all you need is make and receive phone calls.
+There are also less expensive options for both desk phones available if all you need is to make and receive phone calls.

 VoIP headsets are great to complement your business phone so you can walk around while on calls.
 Agents will have their hands available to look up customer information, chat with their team, or add notes to a CRM.